What does deja vu mean?

 The experience of deja vu is usually accompanied by a compelling sense of familiarity.
 There is a strong sense that one has experienced, or have been in the same situation or place in the past.

-Here are a few examples to help you understand what does dea vu mean.
+Here are a few examples to help you understand what does deja vu mean.

-- Have you been in a totally new situation, yet, felt it was familiar, and that you have experienced it in the past?
+- A feeling of deja vu occurs, when you are in a totally new situation, yet, it feels familiar, as if you have experienced it in the past.

 Wikipedia deja vu definition: “The feeling that one has lived through the present situation before.”